 Weeds need to be removed.

 The well needs to be dug out.

-In February 2015 the well had ten pine poles inserted into the ground around it but a secure fence is required.
+In February 2015 the well had ten pine poles inserted into the ground around it, however, a secure fence is required for better protection.

 When the road to the Yilgarn goldfields was opened in 1894 the town was gazetted as Doodlakine.
 In 1908 it was proposed as the capital of Australia.